TechIns-Software/docker_php_dev/README.md

 ## Mariadb

 The folder `./volumes/db` is mapped into `/var/lib/mysql` via bind mount therefore upon `docker-compose down -v` will NOT be deleted.
+Also 2 databases are created:

+* One configured into `./env/db.env` file into `MYSQL_DATABASE` environmental variable.
+* One having the name defined upon `MYSQL_DATABASE`, mentioned above, prefixed with `test_` used for unit testing.

 # Networks